Skip to navigation Skip to content

 A referral to a social worker is mandatory for all claimants aged under 18 regardless of the claim outcome.
 Referral to social work must be made before granting the claim.
 Service Officers must place the claim on hold pending the outcome of the social work assessment.

-The main reasons for social worker involvement in these cases is to make sure the young carer:
+The main reasons for social worker involvement in these cases are to make sure the young carer:

 • has the physical and emotional capacity to provide the level of care needed, and